sjau/easysnap/README.md

 * easysnap: It will zfs snapshots and remove old ones if necessary.
 No configuration file needed as all required information is in the dataset's user properties.
 * easysnapRecv: It will allow to pull snapshots made by easysnap from other servers.
 A configuration file is needed.
+* easysnapRm: This will remove surplus snapshots.
+* easysnapList: This will list all datasets that have easysnap:xxx property set or are found in the easysnapRecv configuration file

 ## easysnap